Black-Phoenix/CUDA-MLP/INSTRUCTIONS_CHARACTER_RECOGNITION.md

 Each time this multi-layer is run through, an error in the difference between the actual output and the theoretical output due to each specific weight is calculated.
 This value is then multiplied by a negative lambda value to give the delta to be added to that specific weight to lessen the error in the overall system.

-**The formulas used in this perceptron along with further explanations of the mathematical reasoning behind this model can be found in the [RECITATION PDF.](./Minimizing-and-Optimizing-the-Error-Function.pdf).**
+**The formulas used in this perceptron along with further explanations of the mathematical reasoning behind this model can be found in the [RECITATION PDF](./Minimizing-and-Optimizing-the-Error-Function.pdf).**

 ### Part 1.1: Creating your Multi-layer Perceptron

-Create three float buffers such that one corresponds to each of the following
+Create three buffers such that one corresponds to each of the following
 - input
 - hidden layers
 - output